arneladedovic/rock-paper-scissors/README.md

 * HTML5 - provides structure and content for the website.
 * CSS - provides the styling.
 * Javascript - provides the interactivity.

+## Site Structure

+* Rock Paper Scissors is designed to be simple to use.
+It has a main page and that is where the game takes place.